NICTA/linearizedGP/README.md

 **Overview**:

-This code contains a **python** 2.7 and 3.x implementations of the Extended and Unscented Gaussian Processes (E/UGPs) described in [1].
+This code contains **python** 2.7 and 3.x implementations of the Extended and Unscented Gaussian Processes (E/UGPs) described in [1].
 These are similar to regular GPs, but the latent function, **f** can optionally have an extra nonlinear relationship to the observations, **y**, in the likelihood,